“Blood Clots and Black Holes”

 “No matter.
 Take a seat.”

-Jules lowered himself into the high-backed chair opposite her, hooking his cane over its arm.
+Jules lowered himself into the high-backed chair opposite her, hooked his cane over its arm.

 “How are you liking Evander’s old office?”
 The Archivist’s expression was flat, uncharitable, her gaze hawkish.
 She seemed unaccustomed to making smalltalk.
 Jules wondered why she was bothering.